Additional resources for Italy travel are listed at the bottom of this post.

 “Florence is NOT just the Uffizi, the David, and the Ponte Vecchio…” Those were the words of Claudio Meli, the general manager of the gorgeous hotel J.K.
 Place, but I heard similar sentiments over and over during my recent week in Florence, Italy.
 About 10 million people visit Florence every year, and if you’ve been there, you know that the historic center is not very big, making for a swarm of tourists crowded into its center much of the year.

 However, there are many more things to do in Florence besides the most popular sights.
 Should you visit those, too?
-Of course.
-There is nothing like seeing the David in person, the Ponte Vecchio is beautiful, and the Uffizi Gallery is a must for art lovers or those who just want to see some of the “biggies” like the Botticelli room.
+Of course!
+There is nothing like seeing the David in person, the Ponte Vecchio is beautiful, and the Uffizi Gallery is a must for art lovers or those who just want to see some of the “biggies” like the Botticelli room (and if you go to the Uffizi, get this Uffizi Art History Guide for a more interesting and rewarding visit, and try Rick Steves’ Florence Guide, my favorite guidebooks for Europe).

-After the positive reception of my “30 Things to do in Napa Valley” post, I decided to compile a similar list for Florence.
-I hope that these suggestions give you a better experience there, one that is filled with many meaningful moments that add up to a dream trip!
-Here are my ideas for 30 things to do in Florence, some of which are still on the beaten path, and some well off of it.
+I hope that these suggestions give you a better experience there, one filled with many meaningful moments that add up to a dream trip!
+Here are my 30 things to do in Florence, some of which are still on the beaten path, and some well off of it.

 First, walk down the Lungarno (the road that goes along the river) to Viale G. Poggi and take this winding walkway up: